FOLLOW US

 Wausau, Wisconsin in autumn Michael-Tatman/ Getty Images

 Wausau in central Wisconsin is worth putting on your longlist.
-It's a vacation destination and offers skiing, tubing, and other outdoor activities.
-The average home price is $198,446, and rent is approximately $1,100 per month.
-Wausau's population totals around 39,575, and residents pay close to $1,429 for their monthly expenses.
+Many know it as a vacation destination that offers skiing, tubing, and other outdoor activities.
+What if you're not into sports?
+Check out cultural establishments like the Leigh Yawkey Woodson Art Museum or stroll along the downtown riverwalk.
+The average home price is $198,446, and rent is approximately $1,100 per month, so it's an extremely affordable location.

 Advertisement